TacyPW/Tacys-Capstone/README.md

 Over the last week or so, I have begun to think more and more about the web aspect of my project.
 I have made significant progress on the plotter, and the website is the next step.
 I still am not sure when

-The timeline is located in the project attached to this repo
+The timeline is located in [a project](https://github.com/users/TacyPW/projects/5) attached to this repo

 ## Questions and Concerns